About the Race

 The oldest boat race in the world Doggett’s Coat and Badge Wager was first raced in 1715 and has now been contested by watermen and lightermen for more than 300 years, potentially making it the oldest continuous race in any sport.

 Combining tough competition, heritage and pageantry, the Doggett’s Wager is one of the UK’s most unique events, with winners going on to long careers on the water, and in some cases racing for Great Britain, or ceremonial duties for the Royal Family.

-The 2020 race has been delayed because of the coronavirus pandemic and will now take place on 16 March 2021, to be followed,six months later, by the 2021 race on 8 September.
+The 2020 race has been delayed because of the coronavirus pandemic and is now scheduled for 25 June 2021, to be followed, three months later, by the 2021 race on 8 September.

 To find out more about the race, please see this documentary, which was made by Chocolate Films, and was commissioned and produced by the Thames Festival Trust, during the preparation for the 2018 Race.